 Gzip and Other Compression

 Compression is disabled when the no-transform directive is present.
-If the original asset fetched from the origin is compressed, this will be served compressed to the visitor.
-If the original asset is uncompressed, compression will not be applied.
+If the original asset fetched from the origin is compressed, it is served compressed to the visitor.
+If the original asset is uncompressed, compression is not applied.